 “More recently, our strategy has been to work with software-as-a-service (SaaS)-based vendors and take a cloud-based approach for solutions,” says Hall.
 “If we’re working with proprietary-based software like SAP, then we want to move it to the AWS Cloud.”

-As a first step, the Compass Group UK team sought to identify a US- and UK-based AWS Partner Network (APN) Consulting partner with deep expertise and demonstrated success migrating complex SAP systems to AWS.
-Lemongrass, an AWS SAP Competency and Advanced Consulting Partner, met and exceeded the company’s selection criteria.
+As a first step, the Compass Group UK team sought to identify a US and UK-based AWS Partner Network (APN) Consulting partner with deep expertise and demonstrated success migrating complex SAP systems to AWS.
+Lemongrass, an AWS SAP Competency and Premier Consulting Partner, met and exceeded the company’s selection criteria.

 Compass Group UK developed an 18-month migration timeline for the overall project scope, which it then broke down into a number of releases and phases.
 After selecting Lemongrass as its partner on the project, Compass Group UK kicked off with a successful proof of concept (PoC), during which it migrated its development environment to AWS.
 Once the PoC was complete, the project was formally approved, and the teams moved into a six-month delivery window for the first phase of the project.